 Human Therapeutic Antibody R&D Platform

 Human antibodies have the advantages of high specificity and neutralizing activity, with low immunotoxicity, leading to fewer adverse effects.
 Antibody-based therapeutics have become a prominent class of new drugs for treatment of many human diseases, including cancers, autoimmune and infectious diseases.
-Prof. Han-Chung Wu’ group have established platforms for therapeutic antibody development, including (1) human antibody discovery using a phage-displayed human naïve antibody library, and (2) monoclonal antibody generation from hybridoma and humanization.
+We have established platforms for therapeutic antibody development, including (1) human antibody discovery using a phage-displayed human naïve antibody library, and (2) monoclonal antibody generation from hybridoma.
 Our phage-displayed human naive scFv and Fab library includes >7 x 1010 individual clones, which are derived from at least 600 non-immunized human donors.
 We have analyzed the DNA sequences of more than 500 phage clones to verify that the library contains a highly diverse variable gene repertoire.
 The diversity of our library is comparable to antibody libraries developed by international big-biotech/pharmaceutical companies or institutes such as Cambridge Antibody Technology (CAT), Dyax, or Morphsys (HuCAL®).

 Service items